rossta/rossta.github.com/source/blog/2020-03-02-reasons-to-switch-to-webpacker.html.md

 _Should you switch to Webpacker?_

-In this post, I'll offer you reasons why you should.
+In this post, I'll offer you some reasons why.

-I've been using Webpacker in production since 2017 and I've spent a lot of time learning how it works.
-Folks have been asking me whether it's worth the tradeoff of getting up to speed with Webpacker.
+_But Webpack sounds complicated... is the steep learning curve worth the tradeoff?_

-Before I say why switching to Webpacker is a good idea, I'll give you a few reasons why you might NOT want to switch and stick with the Rails asset pipeline instead.
+To make that call, you should first consider why you might NOT want to switch and stick with the Rails asset pipeline instead:

 1. **You don't have the right application**